Meet the Board

 Rachel was co-opted onto the PLUS board in April 2014.
-Rachel was employed as a social worker with Stirling Council and part of the Children with Disabilities Team since 2002 until her retirement in May 2014.
-Having had a positive professional relationship with PLUS Rachel was glad to have an opportunity to make a contribution.
+Rachel was employed as a social worker with Stirling Council and part of the Children with Disabilities Team from 2002 until her retirement in May 2014.
+Having had a positive professional relationship with PLUS, Rachel was glad to have an opportunity to make a contribution.

 For many years he was an Assistant Director with responsibility for Aberlour’s work with children and young people with a learning disability, developing and managing a number of small residential and respite services in various locations throughout Scotland.
 It was through his knowledge and interest in this area of work that attracted him to PLUS.

-I am a retired chartered accountant who owned a private practice dealing will small and medium sized businesses.
-My granddaughter has Williams Syndrome and has used the services provided by PLUS for the last few years.
+Alan is a retired chartered accountant who owned a private practice dealing will small and medium sized businesses.
+His granddaughter has Williams Syndrome and has used the services provided by PLUS for the last few years.

-Alan is currently the Treasurer for PLUS.
+Alan is the Treasurer for PLUS.

-Nick Macauley joined the board of Plus in 2020.
-Nick was first introduced to Plus after the arrival of Megan in 2010 where, not long after, his wife Gillian helped establish the ‘Play & Chat at Plus’ with some of the other mums whom Gillian met after Megan’s birth.
+Nick joined the board of PLUS in 2020.
+Nick was first introduced to PLUS after the arrival of his daughter Megan in 2010.
+Following Megan’s birth, his wife Gillian helped establish ‘Play & Chat’ with some of the other mums whom Gillian met after Megan’s birth.

-Fayzan, his wife and their four young children, his family lives in Stirling.
+Fayzan, his wife and their four young children live in Stirling.
 Having a daughter with learning difficulties, he appreciates some of the struggles that other families may face and who turn to PLUS for support.